RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Download the Merkle leaves of both UTXO commitments.
 Suppose there are 500 chunks, that is `500*32 bytes = 16kBytes` of hashes.
 - Compare the chunks' hashes and find the difference.
 - Download the first chunks that are different.
-- Compare the chunks and find the first output path that differs.
+- Compare the two chunks and find the first output path that differs.
 - Ask the other node for a *spending proof* for that output path.
 - Any malicous node has to abort this protocol quickly.